ZL-Audio/ZLEqualizer/README.md

 - the variable `KFR_ARCHS` as a list of SIMD instruction sets you want to dispatch
   - If you are on x86_64, set it as `"sse2;avx;avx2"`
   - If you are on arm64, set it as `"neon64"`
   - If you know the SIMD instruction sets (fully) supported by your CPU, set it as the one with the largest register size.
-For example, if your CPU supports SSE2 & SSE41 & AVX, set it as `avx`
+For example, if your CPU supports SSE2 & SSE41 & AVX, set it as `"avx"`
 ```console
 git clone https://github.com/ZL-Audio/ZLEqualizer
 cd ZLEqualizer